 At this time, NAPSA has one paid employee – its Program Director.
 Her work is overseen by a Steering Committee, comprised of one representative and one alternate from each member sanctuary.

 NAPSA strongly encourages people to contact a facility directly with concerns.
 Beyond that, NAPSA can be contacted here and we will follow up with the sanctuary involved, as well as advise the complainant to contact accreditation and/or licensing bodies when necessary.

 Please click here to learn more about primate sanctuary placement.

 NAPSA can be found on Facebook, Instagram, and Twitter.
 Click here to join our email list.

 There are so many ways you can help primates, even from a distance.
 Check our job and volunteer listings to see if you can help at a sanctuary in-person.
 Learn about primate exploitation and NAPSA’s advocacy efforts that you can share to help educate your friends and family.
 Check out the websites and wishlists and consider donating at one of our member sanctuaries, or support NAPSA’s work directly.
-You can even meet us in person (when it is safe to do so) at a NAPSA Workshop!
+You can even meet us in person at a NAPSA Workshop!

 Full Member Sanctuaries

 Each full member of NAPSA is licensed and inspected by the United States Department of Agriculture (or its Canadian equivalent), licensed by relevant state and county authorities, and either fully accredited by the Global Federation of Animal Sanctuaries or certified by the Association of Zoos & Aquariums.